Samuel Charles Blackwell

-Samuel Charles Blackwell (1823–1901) was an Anglo-American abolitionist.
+Samuel Charles Blackwell (1823–1901) was a British-born American abolitionist.

 Biography

 Blackwell was born in England, the son of Bristol sugar refiner Samuel Blackwell (c.
 1790–August 7, 1838) and Hannah Lane, who moved their family of eight children to the United States in 1832.
 They first lived in New York City, and later in New Jersey.
 Samuel Blackwell senior, an anti-slavery campaigner and Congregationalist who wanted his daughters educated as well as his sons, passed his interest in social reform on to his children.
 In 1838, the year he died, the family was living in Cincinnati, Ohio.

-He was the husband of Antoinette Brown, the first woman ordained in a recognized church in the United States, and prominent speaker in the Abolitionism and Women's Rights Movements.
+Samuel Charles Blackwell's wife was Antoinette Brown, the first woman ordained in a recognized church in the United States, and prominent speaker in the Abolitionism and Women's Rights Movements.
 Blackwell was also an abolitionist and was, like his wife, a Unitarian.
 He married Brown at her home in Henrietta, New York in 1856.
 At that time, Blackwell was in the hardware business and also invested in real estate.
 The couple next lived in New York City and then for many years in New Jersey.
 Blackwell helped care for their children (seven, of whom two died young), each of them given the "double" name Brown Blackwell.

+At the time of his death in 1901, Samuel Charles Blackwell was 78 years old and had worked as the Treasurer of the Mexican and South American Telegraph Company for 20 years, where he took great interest in reform movements.